murexrobotics/docs/src/elec/onboarding/welcome.md

 > *Think Different*\
 > *Don't Throw (joking joking)*

 In following such mottos, MUREX Robotics Electrical focuses on making everything custom, highly integrated, and doing it as well as we possibly can.
-By keeping COTS parts to a minimum, we vertically integrate all aspects of the robot, and surprisingly, minimize cost.
+By keeping COTS parts to a minimum, we vertically integrate all aspects of the robot, minimize space, and surprisingly, minimize cost.

+## Explanations

+MUREX Robotics Electrical has a high but very rewarding learning curve.
+Below explains the basis of the work we do. ***It is not required that you understand the material, this is for you to learn.
+We do not expect you to know anything when you first join.***

 ## Required Software